How Does Your Credit Score Affect Your Car Insurance?

 The use of credit scores disproportionately affects people on the lower ends of our economy, who are more likely to have lower credit scores due to systemic biases and financial hardships.
 Mike Kreidler, a six-term insurance commissioner in Washington state, has been a vocal critic of the use of credit scores in insurance pricing, calling it "unfair and has a disproportionate economic impact on low-income individuals and communities of color".

-There is also little transparency in exactly how car insurance companies use credit scores to price premiums, making it difficult for drivers to understand how their credit score is affecting their policies.
+There's also little transparency in exactly how car insurance companies use credit scores to price premiums, making it difficult for drivers to understand how their credit score is affecting their policies.

 Why do most insurers still use credit scores if it is unfair?